noahcui/bochengcui.github.io/index.md

 ### Experience

-University of New Hampshire College of Engineering and Physical Sciences,    September 2021- Present
+University of New Hampshire College of Engineering and Physical Sciences, September 2021- Present.
     Teaching Assistant.
         TA for 1 ungraduated-level and 1 graduate-level CS courses.
 (System area)

-University of New Hampshire College of Engineering and Physical Sciences,     September 2021- Present
+University of New Hampshire College of Engineering and Physical Sciences, September 2021- Present.
     Programming Assistance Center Consultant.
         Programming Consultant, helping students with programming.